Morph Bags is not a typical company. We exist to turn waste into opportunity.

 The Zero Waste Game

 The Zero Waste Game is a hands-on group exercise that makes the circular economy tangible.
 Participants work with physical materials representing different waste streams, sorting and categorizing them to surface the resource value embedded in what would ordinarily be discarded.
-By doing rather than listening, players internalize what waste really is, not an endpoint, but a signal that value is being lost somewhere in the system.
-The game has been used in classroom and professional settings and is available for workshops and events.
+By doing rather than listening, players gain a better understanding of the opportunities that exist.

 Idea Triage